TobyDai/docs/configuration/data-model.md

 ### Why We Use Relational Data Models

-As shown from the previous section, you want to make sure that every single data point is unique.
+As shown in the previous section, you want to make sure that every single data point is unique.
 This is where the _relational_ part of relational data models comes into play.
 To avoid data duplication, it is always best practice to _normalize your data model_, which is the technical term used to describe designing a data model so that there is no duplicate information stored _at all_.
 Instead of storing all information needed in a given situation in one table, like